From Monolith to Composition — Simplifying AppContext

 Phase 1: Split the monolith (March 5)

-The first step was separating concerns.
-GlobalProvider became three focused providers — each owning exactly one piece of state:
+The first step was pulling the concerns apart.
+GlobalProvider became three focused providers, each owning exactly one piece of state:

 // Owns: themeMode, isDarkMode, setThemeMode, toggleDarkMode